Get started

 Text Localization

-Contents of each DriveKit UI module are translated into 5 languages: English, French, German, Spanish and Italian.
+Contents of each DriveKit UI module are translated into 7 languages: English, French, German, Spanish, Italian, Danish and Portuguese.

 DriveKit simplifies the internationalization of your application and it is possible to add other languages.